|

 Ingredients

-To make this Minnesota wild rice recipe in your Instant Pot, all you need is:
+To make this Minnesota wild rice recipe in your Instant Pot, all you need is wild rice & water!
+This is a plain recipe making the rice suitable for sweet or savory uses.

 glass bowl of dry wild rice on wooden table